blaze/blaze/docs/source/tutorials.rst

 Note that when creating from a Python iterable, a datashape will boe inferred::

+..doctest
   >>> print(a.dshape)
-  3, int64
+  3, int32

-In this example, the shape part is '3' while the type part is 'int64'.
+In this example, the shape part is '3' while the type part is 'int32'.

 Let's create an array of floats::

+..doctest
   >>> b = blaze.array([1.2, 3.5, 5.1])
   >>> print(b)
   [ 1.2  3.5  5.1]